kullrich/PolyPanner/README.md

 ### Compile from code

+Compilation was tested on macOS (Ventura 13.3.1) or Ubuntu (20.04.1).
 You will need to install gcc, gsl and boost.
 Compilation should take under an hour.

 On MacOS run:
 ```